rodoherty1/intro-to-kubernetes/README.md

 * Not all applications suit the architecture of microservies.
 * Applications with a graphical frontend are not well suited to containers.
 X11 forwarding is a clunky workaround.

-## Some features of Kubernetes?
+## Some concepts of Kubernetes
-* Command line interface with `kubectl`
+* Command line interface with `kubectl` which wraps and extends the familiar `docker` command.
-* Easy rollout of versioned deployments
-* Auto scaling
-* Persistent Storage
-* Role-based Access Control

-## Key concepts of Kubernetes
+* Declaritive workflow - Developer describes desired cluster state in yaml files and publish these to the K8s API server.
 * Container Registry
 * Pod
 * Deployment